-8. Students must obey all adults and address them with respect.
-Respect other students (no name calling, taunting, etc.).
+- My children will obey all adults and address them with respect.
+My children and I will respect other students (no name-calling, taunting, etc.).

-13. No use of tobacco products including cigarettes, smokeless tobacco products (such as chewing tobacco), and e-cigarettes or vapes is permitted within the facilities or on or in view of the property of the Southwest Church at any time.
-Students are likewise forbidden to use these products off-campus if they are between classes or in the company of Learning Center students who are between classes.
+- My children and I will not use or possess tobacco products including cigarettes, smokeless tobacco products (such as chewing tobacco), and e-cigarettes or vapes within the facilities or on or in view of the property of the Southwest Church at any time.
 Violators will face expulsion.